 - 1/4 cup extra-virgin olive oil

-- 2 pounds large fresh shrimp, with their heads, or 1 pound previously frozen headless shrimp, shells and/or heads removed and saved for making shrimp stock, if desired
+- 2 pounds large fresh shrimp, preferably head-on, or 1 pound previously frozen headless shrimp, shells removed and reserved for making shrimp stock, if desired

 - Salt, to taste